Skip to main content

 Analyst Summary

-Both Mobileye and Wayve compete directly in the AI Robotics space, making this a head-to-head matchup within the same market segment.
+The AI Robotics sector features both Mobileye and Wayve as key players.
 Mobileye designs AI chips and software systems for advanced driver assistance and autonomous driving, producing the EyeQ system-on-chip series and associated computer vision software stack that is integrated into hundreds of millions of vehicles globally as the technical foundation for features including lane keeping, automatic emergency braking, and adaptive cruise control.
 Wayve builds embodied AI systems for autonomous driving, developing a data-driven approach that trains neural networks end-to-end from raw sensor inputs to vehicle controls.

 Metrics Comparison